voiski/cors-proxy/README.md

 `TODO Document how`

 ####Config Properties
+You can configure in three ways:

-Create a file with key=value, the path to this file will be used in Web.xml.
+- By external config file with key=value, the path to this file will be used in Web.xml.
+- By init parameter of servlet in in web.xml
+- By init method in handler class.

+The keys to configure:

 - **javax.net.ssl.keyStore** path for KeyStore, any system property will be replaced like ${jboss.server.home.dir}.
 - **javax.net.ssl.keyStorePassword** password to access keyStore